-The preaching of Islam had been wisely with sociological, psychological and cultural approach.
-The process of Islamisation had done basically according the principal concept of Islam with peace and order without force.
-The process of Islamisation was done through several channels:
+The preaching of Islam had been wisely with the sociological, psychological and cultural approach.
+The process of Islamisation had done basically according to the principal concept of Islam with peace and order without force.

+The process of Islamisation did through several channels: